justinjereza/FEA-MP/README.rst

 Copyright |copy| 2017 by `Professor Torsten Calvi Corporation <http://torstencalvi.com/>`_.
 All rights reserved.

-This project is being done under contract for `Professor Torsten Calvi Corporation <http://torstencalvi.com/>`_.
-The company has graciously allowed public access to documentation and code related this project.
+This investigation into FEA via multiprocessing is being done under contract for `Professor Torsten Calvi Corporation <http://torstencalvi.com/>`_.
+The company has graciously allowed public access to documentation regarding this project.

 .. |copy| unicode:: U+000A9 ..
 COPYRIGHT SIGN